CloudCannon/documentation/collections/_drafts/hugo-public-beta-and-pagination.md

 type: minor
 ---

-This release adds public-beta support for Hugo generator and pagination for the sites, projects and domains pages - improving the performance to navigate around the app.
-It also delivers a new flow for creating sites and projects along with other minor bug fixes.
+This release adds public-beta for Hugo static site generator.
+Build, edit and host Hugo sites as currently with Jekyll.
+Further updates include developments to the flow for creating projects and sites.<br>Also included in this release is pagination for the projects, sites and domains pages to improve their performance.

 **Features:**

-* Public-beta support for Hugo 🎉
+* Public-beta support for Hugo SSG 🎉
-* Added pagination for sites, projects and domains pages
+* Added pagination for projects, sites and domains pages
 * Improved&nbsp; flow for creating new sites and projects

 **Fixes:**